K8s - Get started

 Project Level Rights Management

-In this part we will assume that the rights are given to a group not to a user.
-In order to manage right on a project there two ways : The UI or the API.
+In order to manage rights on a project, there are two ways: The UI or the API.

 Using UI